|

 milk.
 Apparently, it's not a normal human trait to digest the

 cow's milk proteins.
+Asian people

 have much healthier arteries than we do.
 One of the major assumptions